tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

 .. class:: Exponential Atmosphere

-  Simple atmosphere model independent of time, latitude and longitude based on an exponentially decaying density profile with a constant temperature.
+  Simple atmosphere model independent of time, latitude and longitude based on an exponentially decaying density profile with a constant temperature and composition.

   For example for an exponential atmosphere with a scale height of 7200 m, a constant temperature of 290 K, a density at 0 m altitude of 1.225 kg/m^3 and a specific gas constant of 287.06 J/(kg K):